 Known both for excellent academic programs and an outstanding quality of student life, Vanderbilt is consistently ranked among the top 20 universities in the country by U.S. News & World Report and as an internationally recognized teaching and research university with strong partnerships among its four undergraduate schools and six graduate schools, neighboring institutions, and the community.
 Vanderbilt’s undergraduate international population is rising steadily, comprising 8.2% of the most recently enrolled class.

 Vanderbilt students and faculty believe that great ideas require more than one school of thought.
-One of Vanderbilt’s hallmarks is an impressive repertoire of interdisciplinary major programs, including Human and Organizational Development and Medicine, Health, and Society.
-Vanderbilt affords students flexibility in designing their curriculum, allowing them to explore subject areas across all four undergraduate schools while making sure they delve deeply into at least one major area of study.
+This interdisciplinary approach is found in the impressive repertoire of interdisciplinary majors, research across disciplines, and the flexibility that students have to explore subject areas across all four undergraduate schools while delving deeply into at least one major area of study.

 Vanderbilt students desire to experience the world and spend time in distant countries studying abroad, participating in internships, and engaging in community service.
-More than 40% of the undergraduate population studies abroad in over 120 direct-credit programs in more than 35 countries on six continents.
+About 40% of undergraduate students study abroad in over 120 direct-credit programs in more than 35 countries on six continents.
 Students choose year-long, semester, or summer study abroad experiences.

 Our global tradition

-At Vanderbilt you are among a very select group of international students who represent 90 countries in our combined undergraduate and graduate student populations.
+At Vanderbilt, you are among a very select group of international students who represent 95 countries in our combined undergraduate and graduate student populations.
 Vanderbilt has long valued having an international presence on campus, enrolling students from China, Mexico, and Germany in its inaugural class.

 Today the Vanderbilt International Student and Scholar Services (ISSS) office serves as an important resource for international students by providing one point of contact for information and assistance with visas, human resource questions, and other issues.
 In addition, a wide variety of international student organizations help make Vanderbilt a home away from home.

 The Vanderbilt community

-Life at Vanderbilt includes rigorous academics combined with a noticeable sense of balance and respect.
+Life at Vanderbilt includes rigorous academics combined with deep engagement outside the classroom.
 We are committed to fostering inquiry, dialogue, and a greater appreciation of the racial, cultural, geographic, and political perspectives that make up the Vanderbilt mosaic.